leolalvay/KAUST_OPTION_PRICING/Error Analysis/Error Analysis.md

 2. Comparing these prices
 3. Checking against known benchmarks for simple cases (e.g., single-asset Black-Scholes)

 Looking at what my comparison code does so far, this is exactly what we see.
 The two methods produce near identical option prices.
+They are only off by a few parts of a penny!

 ---